OhMyDitzzy/YukiComic/README.md

 ```

 > [!WARNING]
 > This is just an example.
 Methods may differ between servers.
 For more details, please check our [Wiki](https://github.com/OhMyDitzzy/YukiComic/wiki).
+You can also see an example of using the shinigami server in the [example](examples) folder.

 ## Contributing